wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 ### Building
 There is currently only 1 way to build WiredTiger with GCP extension:
-1. Letting CMake manage the GCP SDK dependency as an external project, letting it download, link and build the extension.
+This way manages the GCP SDK dependency as an external project.
+This method will download the GCP SDK, and link to the WiredTiger's build system and build the extension.

 There are two CMake flags associated with the GCP extension: `ENABLE_GCP` and `IMPORT_GCP_SDK`.
 * `ENABLE_GCP=1` is required to build the GCP extension.